influitive/influitive-crafters/_posts/2015-11-03-web-scraping-and-apis2.md

     var xScale = scales[0]
     var yScale = scales[1]
     var yAxisScale = scales[2]

-    //Calculates the axes by using the previouly calculate scales var axes = calculateAxes(xScale, yAxisScale)
+    //Calculates the axes by using the previously calculated scales var axes = calculateAxes(xScale, yAxisScale)
     var xAxis = axes[0]
     var yAxis = axes[1]

-    //Bounds each data point to a rectantle and then sets rectangle properpies (enter selection)
+    //Bounds each data point to a rectangle and then sets rectangle properties (enter selection)
     //for more info about data join and selections check http://bost.ocks.org/mike/join/ rects = svg.append('g')
                 .attr("class", "rects")